jeromepan/ooc_project/README.md

 ## Description:

 This android app is wrote by Kotlin.
-This game can be applied player vs player.
+This game can be applied player vs player( based on firebase ).

-The AI part, using minmax-alaphbeta pruning alorithm to do ( extra content writen by JAVA).
+The AI part, using minmax-alaphbeta pruning alorithm to do (extra content writen by JAVA).
 A chess game may allow user to play verses AI

 ## Poster: